Gibson2/Class_44/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Base Project or Guide for the Generation 44 class 👩‍💻👨‍💻 of Desafío Latam

 Things you may want to cover:

+* Ruby version: 3.0.0p0

-* Ruby version
+* Ruby version: 6.1.3.1

 * System dependencies